dronekit/dronekit-python/docs/examples/mission_basic.rst

 This example has the following issues:

-* :py:func:`next <dronekit.lib.CommandSequence.next>` does not appear to be writable, so the example does not skip steps as documented.
+* :py:func:`next <dronekit.CommandSequence.next>` does not appear to be writable, so the example does not skip steps as documented.
    This is tracked as `#390 <#https://github.com/dronekit/dronekit-python/issues/390>`_.